-We round our baseline and our rolling 3 year average, before calculating the percentage movement
+We round our baseline and our rolling 3 year average, before calculating the percentage movement.

-Our performance against the arget will be assessed at the end of the AMP.
+Our performance against the target will be assessed at the end of the AMP.

-The PCC calculation is contained in the final reporting guidance for PR19 - per capita consumption (PCC), published on 27 March 2018 6.
+The PCC calculation is contained in the final reporting guidance for PR19 - PCC, published on 27 March 2018.